rebminso/PlantChimera/README.md

     -h                    Display this help message

     Description:
-    PLantChimera: A novel fusion detection  for plants.
+    PLantChimera: A novel fusion detection pipeline for plants.

 ```